Serena seeks to cap comeback year with Grand Slam No. 24

 World number two Caroline Wozniacki arrives in New York amid injury uncertainty, having withdrawn from Washington with a right leg injury and then retired with a left knee injury from her second-round match in Cincy -- where she also played with a shoulder strapped.

-Sloane Stephens, the world number three, will be in unfamiliar territory as she defends her first major title, but a third final in the last five Grand Slams appears to be within her reach.
+Sloane Stephens, the world number three, will be in unfamiliar territory as she defends her first major title.
+A third final in the last five Grand Slams appears to be within her reach, but she too could face an early hurdle with former world number one Victoria Azarenka a possible third-round foe.

+Stephens endured a swift slide after her US Open triumph, losing eight straight matches.

+She's rebounded with the Miami Open title in March and a trip to the French Open final and the final in Montreal -- losing both to Halep.

 Kerber will be aiming to expunge the memory of a first-round exit last year.